Are you looking for a free Zoom alternative app that is high quality & cost-effective?

 The app’s interface is clean and simple.

 As on Teams, you can set your status on Skype to allow other users to know if you are available, away, or offline.

 Skype’s video calling is what it is mostly known for.
 In fact, even users of other video calling apps are often caught using the phrase “I will Skype you later”.
-This is a testament to the top-notch voice and video service that the company has maintained over the years.

-Just like Zoom, you can conduct video sessions with multiple participants on Skype, albeit the free version does not allow you to add more than 10 participants.
+Just like Zoom, you can conduct video sessions with multiple participants on Skype.
+Albeit the free version does not allow you to add more than 10 participants.
 The unique thing about Skype is that you can add participants that consist of Skype app users and calls from the telephone system as part of the group call, although the telephone callers will join as call only.

 Also Read: Best TeamSpeak Alternatives

 Google Hangouts is Google’s own idea of a business messaging app.
 It is quite different from the old Hangouts chat that merely existed as a chat app.
 This Hangouts application is a full-blown message space.
 It is in the same line as other collaboration applications such as Microsoft Teams and Slack.
 However, it is only available via a business G Suite account.

 Just like Zoom, you can use Google Hangouts for one on one calls and group video calls for up to 10 users at once.
 It is a good option to have if you are already paying for the G Suite account.

 Its interface is quite different from the other collaboration apps that you will come across.
 It contains all posts and replies so that they will stay grouped together.